silnrsi/FDBP/en-US/UFO.md

 - [Tools from TypeSupply][TypeSupply]
 - [pysilfont]

+## UFO Normalization

+A weakness of the UFO format is that there is no normalized form.
+The ordering and normal default settings for various elements can differ between applications.
+The unfortunate result is that opening a UFO with an app, changing one point coordinate, then saving, can result in hundreds of changes, even to files seemingly unrelated to the single coordinate change.
+This makes source code version control very difficult.

+The solution is to define a *normalized* form and always *normalize* the UFO prior to committing any changes to a source code repository (such as one on Github).
+This will ensure that the master version is always in normalized form, and any changes can be easily compared.

+The [pysilfont] project provides UFO normalization through the `UFOconvert` command.
+After installing [pysilfont], the workflow then becomes:

+- Check out (or clone) project from source code repository
+- Open UFO in editing application
+- Save changes
+- Run UFOconvert on the UFO with the command `UFOconvert filename.ufo`
+- Review changes via your version control client
+- Commit your changes

+The normalization scheme imposed by UFOconvert has been reviewed by many people and although it is not a standard, it is reasonably well accepted by those who care about UFO normalization. **We recommend that any UFO-based font projects stored in version control repositories always store the UFO in normalized form as set by UFOconvert.**

 ## Example projects

 Adobe has a number of public projects that are based on UFO.
 [Source Sans Pro] is a good example.